Looking for water bottle holders for your bike?

 - Pros : Very affordable and offers you a wide variety of colors to choose from

-- Cons : Black color might be hard to come by due to its popularity.
+- Cons : The black color might be hard to come by due to its popularity.

-This is a simpler version of its carbon siblings, Arundel Dave-O.
+This is a simpler version of its carbon fibre siblings, Arundel Dave-O.

-It is made from nylon reinforced plastic.
-Arundel’s goal when they were designing this bottle cage was to make an exceptional cage, which performs well in different conditions.
+It is made from nylon-reinforced plastic.
+Arundel’s goal when they were designing water bottle cages was to make an exceptional cage, which performs well in different conditions.

 This bottle cage holds your bottle tightly and does not emit any rattling sound as you are riding your bike.